Advertisement

 This free molecular weight calculator helps you quickly find the molar mass of any chemical compound.
-Just type a formula like H2O, C6H12O6, NaCl or Ca(OH)2 and the tool instantly shows you the total molecular weight in g/mol, the number of atoms of each element, and the mass percentage of every element.
-It’s designed for chemistry students, teachers, lab technicians and researchers who want reliable results without doing the math by hand.
-If you’re also working with solutions and concentrations, you may find our percentage calculator and compound interest calculator useful for related math.
+Just type a formula like H2O, C6H12O6, NaCl, or Ca(OH)2 and the tool instantly shows you the total molecular weight in g/mol, the number of atoms of each element, and the mass percentage of every element.
+It's designed for chemistry students, teachers, lab technicians, and researchers who want reliable results without doing the math by hand.
+If you're also working with solutions and concentrations, you may find our Percentage Calculator and Average Calculator useful for related math.

 ⚡ Quick Examples